 Getting your foot in the door

 Certainly, for industries that are particularly difficult to get into, such as fashion or marketing/PR jobs, working for free, or for little financial reward, may be the only way of getting your foot in the door.
-A good example of this can be seen in construction jobs where labouring to a tradesperson for a small wage can be an avenue into an apprenticeship to learn a trade.
+A good example of this can be seen in construction jobs.
+Labouring to a tradesperson for a small wage can be an avenue into an apprenticeship to learn a trade.
 But there are several options available for those looking to gain work experience by working for free.
 These include:

 Volunteering – According to a study by Deloitte, 82% of hiring managers prefer applicants with volunteer experience on their CV.
 It’s also an excellent way to network.